Villa Asteria with private gated pool

 PRICE IS ACCORDING TO OCCUPANCY and prices shown are for a minimum of 2 guests.
 Ideal for a large group or 2 families on hoiiday together, the house sleeps up to 8 in 4 double/twin bedrooms.
 There is a very large patio outside, ideal for ball games.

 The villa shares the Olive Grove with only 4 other villas (also owned by us) but is not overlooked by them so your privacy is protected.
 Unusually for Crete, there is at least 60 metres between each house, and separated by colour full private gardens.
 The olive grove is huge (4.5 acres, 17,000 sq metres) and is fully fenced and gated.
 The road to Almyrida has only light traffic during the day and occasional vehicles at night, yet you are never far from civilisation and the bustling cafe culture and nightlife of nearby villages.

 Villa Asteria is designed with comfortable double & twin bedrooms.
 It has a private swimming pool which is GATED to help with child safety.

 Located in our St Basil Olive Grove, only 3 minutes drive from the beach at Almirida, on the Apokoronas Peninsular in North West Crete (35 minute drive from Chania Airport).
 Also nearby, only a 12 minute walk away, is the 1000-year old Greek village of Gavalochori with tavernas & shops.

 WHEELCHAIR ACCESS: only a few steps up to house, (roll-up ramp available).
-Downstairs 2nd bathroom (professional commode/shower-seat available) and double bedroom with immediate flat access to patio and outside dining area overlooking pool.
-Call us to discuss - 0161 980 6754
+Downstairs 2nd bathroom (professional commode/shower-seat available) and double bedroom with immediate flat access to patio and outside dining area overlooking the pool.

 |Size||Sleeps up to 8, 4 bedrooms|